-We cannot predict whether our dual class structure will result in a lower or more volatile market price of our Class A Common Stock or in adverse publicity or other adverse consequences.
+We cannot predict whether our dual class structure will result in a lower or more volatile market price of our Class A common stock or in adverse publicity or other adverse consequences.
 For example, certain index providers have announced restrictions on including companies with multiple-class share structures in certain of their indexes.
 In July 2017, FTSE Russell and S&P Dow Jones announced that they would cease to allow most newly public companies utilizing dual or multi-class capital structures to be included in their indices.
 Affected indices include the Russell 2000 and the S&P 500, S&P MidCap 400 and S&P SmallCap 600, which together make up the S&P Composite 1500.
 Beginning in 2017, MSCI, a leading stock index provider, opened public consultations on their treatment of no-vote and multi-class structures and temporarily barred new multi-class listings from certain of its indices; however, in October 2018, MSCI announced its decision to include equity securities "with unequal voting structures" in its indices and to launch a new index that specifically includes voting rights in its eligibility criteria.
 Under the announced policies, our dual class capital structure would make us ineligible for inclusion in certain indices, and as a result, mutual funds, exchange-traded funds and other investment vehicles that attempt to passively track those indices will not be investing in our stock.
-These policies are still fairly new and it is as of yet unclear what effect, if any, they will have on the valuations of publicly traded companies excluded from the indices, but it is possible that they may depress these valuations compared to those of other similar companies that are included.
+These policies are still fairly new and it is as of yet unclear what effect, if any, they will have on the valuations of publicly track docompanies excluded from the indices, but it is possible that they may depress these valuations compared to those of other similar companies that are included.
 Because of our dual class structure, we will likely be excluded from certain of these indexes and we cannot assure you that other stock indexes will not take similar actions.
-Given the sustained flow of investment funds into passive strategies that seek to track certain indexes, exclusion from stock indexes would likely preclude investment by many of these funds and could make our Class A Common Stock less attractive to other investors.
-As a result, the market price of our Class A Common Stock could be adversely affected.
+Given the sustained flow of investment funds into passive strategies that seek to track certain indexes, exclusion from stock indexes would likely preclude inves

-The exercise of Warrants for our Class A Common Stock would increase the number of shares eligible for future resale in the public market and result in dilution to our stockholders.
+The exercise of warrants for our Class A common stock would increase the number of shares eligible for future resale in the public market and result in dilution to our stockholders.

-As of December 31, 2022, we had Warrants to purchase an aggregate of 21 million shares of our Class A Common Stock outstanding, comprising 12 million Public Warrants and 9 million Private Placement Warrants.
-These Warrants became exercisable 30 days after the completion of the Merger.
-The likelihood that those Warrants will be exercised increases if the trading price of shares of our Class A Common Stock exceeds the exercise price of the Warrants.
-The exercise price of these Warrants is \$11.50 per share.
+As of December 31, 2022, we had warrants to purchase an aggregate of 21 million shares of our Class A common stock outstanding, comprising 12 million public warrants and 9 million private placement warrants.
+These warrants became exercisable 30 days after the completion of the Merger.
+The likelihood that those warrants will be exercised increases if the trading price of shares of our Class A common stock exceeds the exercise price of the warrants.
+The exercise price of these warrants is \$11.50 per share.

-There is no guarantee that the Warrants will become in the money prior to their expiration on November 3, 2026, and as such, the Warrants may expire worthless.
+There is no guarantee that the warrants will become in the money prior to their expiration on November 3, 2026, and as such, the warrants may expire worthless.

-To the extent the Warrants are exercised, additional shares of our Class A Common Stock will be issued, which will result in dilution to the holders of our common stock and increase the number of shares eligible for resale in the public market.
-Sales of substantial numbers of shares issued upon the exercise of Warrants in the public market or the potential that such Warrants may be exercised could also adversely affect the market price of our Class A Common Stock.
+To the extent the warrants are exercised, additional shares of our Class A common stock will be issued, which will result in dilution to the holders of our common stock and increase the number of shares eligible for resale in the public market.
+Sales of substantial numbers of shares issued upon the exercise of warrants in the public market or the potential that such warrants may be exercised could also adversely affect the market price of our Class A common stock.

-We may redeem unexpired Public Warrants prior to their exercise at a time that is disadvantageous to their holders, thereby making Public Warrants worthless.
+We may redeem unexpired public warrants prior to their exercise at a time that is disadvantageous to their holders, thereby making public warrants worthless.